+It is equal to $P_0 \otimes \Id \proj{\Psi}$ and is proportional to the Choi representation of the identity channel $\cE = \Id$, which motivates the notation $|\psi_0\rangle$ and $\chi_0$.
+Moreover, it enables us to write expressions we derive using the basis $\{P_a\}$ in terms of quantities that are defined independently of any basis -- e.g., the unitary invariant $\chi_{0,0}$ mentioned above can be written as

+Two important operations on bipartite matrices are the partial trace and partial transpose.
+For $A \in L(\Hilb \otimes \Hilb)$ these operations are denoted and defined as follows:

-We will make extensive use of the Jamiolkowski representation.
-So a channel $\cE$ will be represented by a matrix $\chi$, which generally is interpreted as a bipartite density matrix.
-Two important operations on such a state are: \begin{itemize} \item The \emph{partial trace} over one subsystem.
-For any bipartite matrix $A$, we will denote the partial trace over subsystem $i$ by $\tr_i[A]$.
-When the partial trace is applied to a state, it generates the reduced density matrix of the remaining subsystem: $\rho_2 = \tr_1\rho$. \item The \emph{partial transpose} over one subsystem.
-For any bipartite matrix $A$, we will denote the partial transpose of $A$ with respect to the $i$th subsystem by $A^{T_i}$.
+\begin{itemize} \item The \emph{partial trace} over one subsystem: We will denote the partial trace over subsystem $i$ by $\tr_i[A]$.
+When the partial trace is applied to a state, it generates the reduced density matrix of the remaining subsystem: $\rho_2 = \tr_1\rho$. \item The \emph{partial transpose} over one subsystem: For any bipartite matrix $A$, we will denote the partial transpose of $A$ with respect to the $i$th subsystem by $A^{T_i}$.
 (Similarly, $A^T$ indicate the full transpose of $A$, with respect to both subsystems).
 Partial transposition is \emph{not} a completely positive operation; in particular, it transforms many entangled states into negative matrices.
 Interestingly, it appears naturally in our result.
-An explicit formula for the partial transpose is given by:
+Explicit expressions for the partial transpose operation on the subsystems are given by:

 \end{itemize}